rkapl123/rkapl123.github.io/README.md

 ## ExchangeSetOOF
 ExchangeSetOOF provides programmatic setting of automatic replies (out of office) in an exchange environment, based on calendar appointments having an "away" status.

-ExchangeSetOOF logs in to the currently logged in users account (using EWS AutoDiscover with users account Emailaddress using System.DirectoryServices.AccountManagement) and searches the appointments between today and the next business day (based on configured holidays) for appointments being set "away".
+ExchangeSetOOF logs in to the currently logged in users account (using EWS AutoDiscover with users account Email-address using System.DirectoryServices.AccountManagement) and searches the appointments between today and the next business day (based on configured holidays) for appointments being set "away".

 If any such appointment is found, ExchangeSetOOF replaces the template's date placeholder with the respective end date and (if wanted) also start date.
-The languages used for the replacement of the date placeholders are configurable (hardcoded are german and english).
+The languages used for the replacement of the date placeholders are configurable (hardcoded are German and English).
 The automatic reply (out of office) is being scheduled to start from the Start Date of the OOF appointment and end on the End Date of the OOF appointment.

 [Documentation and download](https://rkapl123.github.io/ExchangeSetOOF)

 ## DatePicker

-After struggling to find a replacement for the MSCOMCT2 based Datepicker, I finally decided to wrap the .NET MonthCalendar into a nice and small Add-In that offers this functionality to VBA: [Repository](https://github.com/rkapl123/DatePicker)
+After struggling to find a replacement for the MSCOMCT2 based Date picker, I finally decided to wrap the .NET MonthCalendar into a nice and small Add-In that offers this functionality to VBA: [Repository](https://github.com/rkapl123/DatePicker)
 It can also be used directly from the Ribbon to insert date values into cells.

 ## CmdLogAddin
-ExcelDNA-based Addin that allows you to parse Excel's Cmdline and start any Macro that is contained either inside the started Workbook, a startup loaded Addin or outside.
+ExcelDNA-based Add-in that allows you to parse Excel's Cmd-line and start any Macro that is contained either inside the started Workbook, a start-up loaded Add-in or outside.

 Additionally, a logging possibility is provided by retrieving a logger object in VBA (set log = CreateObject("LogAddin.Logger")) and using this to provide logging messages using 5 levels: